davea42/libdwarf-regressiontests/README.txt

 cases a special build of libdwarf is needed to test specific functionality (the test setups do that for you).

 The test will not work unless the full libdwarf/dwarfdump source distribution is visible to the regression tests.
+In addition to the packages needed to build dwarfdump etc, the GNU binutils-dev or equivalent must be installed to get bfd.h in a visible standard header location (the 'dwarfextract' test will fail without GNU binutils-dev).

 To run a full test:
 	./configure